kskarthik/mcp-bugzilla/README.md

 - `bug_information`: Get the bug information
 - `bug_comments`: Fetches all bug comments (including private comments)
 - `add_comment`: Add a bug comment.
 Default is public.
 Can be optionally set to private
+- `bugs_quicksearch`: Searches for bugs matching the provided query using bugzilla's [quicksearch](https://bugzilla.readthedocs.io/en/latest/using/finding.html#quicksearch) feature.
+Default limit is set to 50 results.
+Can be increased, But beware that it can cost you more tokens & could fill up your context window fast.
+Also supports the `offset` value for paginating the results.

 Prompts:

-- `summarize_bug_comments`: Summarize all the comments of a give bug id
+- `summarize_bug_comments`: Summarize all the comments of a given bug id in detail

 # Installation